jqnatividad/qsv/README.md

 Pre-built binaries compiled using Rust Nightly/Unstable are also available for download.
 These binaries are optimized for size and speed:

 * compiled with the current Rust nightly/unstable at the time of release.
 * stdlib is compiled from source, instead of using the pre-built stdlib.
-This ensures stdlib is compiled with all the release settings
+This ensures stdlib is compiled with all of qsv's release settings
   (link time optimization, opt-level, codegen-units, panic=abort, etc.).
 This is why we only have nightly release builds for select platforms
   (the platform of GitHub's action runners), as we need access to the "native hardware" and cannot cross-compile stdlib to other platforms.
 * set `panic=abort` - removing panic-handling/formatting and backtrace code from binaries, making for smaller binaries.